 The Apostolic Hour

-18. That table discussion follow each rollo except the FOURTH
+- That table discussion follow each rollo except the FOURTH DAY.

-19. That all rollos and meditations follow the dynamics and outlines authorized by TRES DIAS.
+- That all rollos and meditations follow the dynamics and outlines authorized by TRES DIAS.

 - That the team and candidates have the opportunity to celebrate Holy Communion each full day of the weekend.

 - That a diversity of environments and viewpoints must be attempted in planning the weekend itself and in forming the tables.

-- That a friendly creative Christian environment be developed and fostered during the TRES DIAS weekend, as opposed to a
+- That a friendly creative Christian environment be developed and fostered during the TRES DIAS weekend, as opposed to a coercive or manipulative environment.

-25. That the schedule allow time for informal personal contact among the team and candidates.
+- That the schedule allow time for informal personal contact among the team and candidates.

-- That the sponsoring secretariat encourage the community to participate in the weekend through spiritual and service
+- That the sponsoring secretariat encourage the community to participate in the weekend through spiritual and service Palanca.

 3.3 The Essentials of the Fourth Day Phase

-The Pre-weekend and Weekend phases are only a prelude to each
+The Pre-weekend and Weekend phases are only a prelude to each individual’s Fourth Day.

 - Reunion Groups

 - That local secretariats utilize the form of the reunion group known as “The Working Reunion Group,” to carry out the activities of the TRES DIAS Movement.

 - That local secretariats sponsor regularly scheduled Secuelas; preferably at least once each month.

-- That each Secuela include an opportunity for Pescadores to participate in the form of reunion group known as “The Floating
+- That each Secuela include an opportunity for Pescadores to participate in the form of reunion group known as “The Floating Reunion Group.”

-C. That each Secuela include a “Fourth Day Talk.”
+- That each Secuela include a “Fourth Day Talk.”

 4.0 The Essentials of the Local Secretariat Organization